masonhaines/CS491-MasonHaines-Exercise3/README.md

 # CS491-MasonHaines-Exercise3
 Exercise 3 is a good-sized effort in HTML/CSS/JS programming, maintaining state in a JSON file client-side.
 Specific instructions appear in the document linked below.

-MUST HAVE A JSON FILE CALLED "gameState.json"
+MUST HAVE A JSON FILE CALLED INSIDE OF DOWNLOADS "gameState.json" copy or cut and paste "gameState.json" into the downloads file and use this file for game state

 Course 491 summer 2025